Side GardeningSide Gardening

 The plant has reddish bell-shaped flowers that are ovoid and measure about 2 inches in length.
 They are arranged in clusters on short stems that grow up to 6 inches tall.
 It is indigenous to Brazil and can be found at 600-2,600 meters above sea level.
 The plant requires warm temperatures and humidity levels around 80%.
 10% shade is often necessary for this plant.

-Pachyveria Blue Haze
+Pruning of Pachyveria Blue Haze.

 Pruning is an essential part of plant care.
 It helps to remove dead, damaged, diseased, or broken branches.
 Pruning also stimulates new growth in branches selected for retention.
 Therefore, it is essential to keep the plant healthy and its desired shape and size by choosing where to cut or trim.
 The following article will guide you through the different ways of pruning your plants.